-To understand slander, first, you need to know what defamation is.
-If you believe that you have a defamation claim, that means that someone made a statement, which damaged your reputation.
-In that case, you have the right to sue the person for defamation.
+To understand slander, you first need to know what defamation is.
+If you believe that you have a defamation claim, that means that someone made a statement that damaged your reputation and you can prove it in court.
 Slander is one category of defamation along with libel.
-If the defamatory statement was made by spoken words and not in writing, that means you have a slander claim.
-However, suing someone is pretty time-consuming and generally expensive with all the lawyer and court fees.
-The best course of action is to write a cease and desist letter before going to court.
+If the defamatory statement was spoken or gestured, that means you have a slander claim.

 If you live in Washington State and you believe that you have a slander claim, this article is for you!
 We will talk about the slander laws in Washington State, the elements of a slander claim as well as how you can easily write the cease and desist letter with DoNotPay!